TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

-Play Games at Miniclip.com P...Paintball Presidential Paintball Who will you choose?
+Play Games at Miniclip.com Empire A new kingdom awaits!
+Join a faction
-Fight it out!
+Fight for the crown!
 GravityGuy Your weekly challenge Win the Silver award!
+Gravity Guy Bullfrog Poker Texas Hold’em!
+Show your poker face
-Gravity Guy New games!
+Go all-in!
+New games!
 Hit the homepage
 Great new games out now My Miniclip Credits

 *   Signup